Sarath Fonseka: Eelam War IV

 On 18 May 2009, the Sri Lankan military completely defeated the LTTE after 26 years of civil war.
 Fonseka played a key role as Commander of the Army, and is considered as a national hero by the majority of Sri Lankans due to this achievement.
-He was soon after promoted to General, becoming the first army commander to hold a full general rank, since it was traditionally awarded to retiring Commanders of the Army.
+He was soon after promoted to general, becoming the first army commander to hold a full general rank, since it was traditionally awarded to retiring Commanders of the Army.

 Chief of Defence staff

 Fonseka was appointed Chief of Defence Staff (CDS) by President Rajapaksa effective 15 July 2009.
 He was the first person appointed CDS under the newly approved Chief of Defence Staff Act, which was supposed to give the CDS more responsibilities in co-ordinating the armed forces.

 Retirement

 Fonseka officially handed over his letter of resignation to the President through the Defence secretary on 12 November 2009.
 He requested to serve as CDS until the end of the month since he resigned to compete as a candidate for the presidential election which was held in January 2010.
 He left office on 16 November 2009, President Mahinda Rajapaksa appointed Commander of the Sri Lanka Air Force Air Marshal Roshan Goonatilake to succeed Fonseka on 16 November 2009.

+Sarath Fonseka asked President Ranil to create new high rank title for him as Marshal to help president in next presidential election.